hantswilliams/HHA-504-2024/assignments_azure_gcp.md

 ### 2. Deploy to GCP Cloud Run
 - **GCP Cloud Run:**
-  - Push your Docker image to Google Container Registry (GCR).
+  - Push your Docker image to DockerHub
   - Deploy the containerized application to GCP Cloud Run.
   - Configure the deployment, including setting environment variables and scaling options.
   - Test the deployed application to ensure it is running correctly.

-### 3. Deploy to Azure Container Apps
+### 3. Deploy to Azure Container Apps (OPTIONAL)
 - **Azure Container Apps:**
-  - Push your Docker image to Azure Container Registry (ACR).
+  - Push your Docker image to DockerHub.
   - Deploy the containerized application to Azure Container Apps.
   - Configure the deployment similarly to the GCP deployment, including environment variables and scaling options.
   - Test the deployed application to ensure it is running as expected.